bananasher/fnfchroms/README.md

 NENE CHROM WORKS BETTER WITH HIGHER PITCH! for some reason it wouldn't let me pitch the whole thing up without messing the whole thing up

-matt and tom voice samples taken from hammer and fail tord voice samples taken from zombeh attack 2
+matt and tom voice samples taken from hammer and fail tord voice samples taken from zombeh attack 2/behind the scenes

+use slicex's stretch clip to your advantage if the notes are too short